SteveBarnett/Remixing/_thinking/zen/kensho-heart-of-zen.md

 - Now let us sum up the main principles in brief elucidations of ten kinds.

 1. Alert Observation.
-	- cut off thoughts and prevent thoughts from arising.
+	- Cut off thoughts and prevent thoughts from arising.
 The instant a thought arises, you immediately break through it by awakeness.
 	- “Do not fear thoughts’ arising; just be wary of being slow to become aware of it.”
 2. Cessation.
-	- do not think of good or bad.
+	- Do not think of good or bad.
 When the mind is aroused, stop right away; when you encounter objects, cease and desist.
 	- Be like an ignoramus or a dunce, and then you will attain some accord.
 3. Mind Disappears While Objects Remain.
-	- stop all random thoughts.
+	- Stop all random thoughts.
 Paying no attention to external objects, you just stop your own mind.
 4. Objects Disappear While Mind Remains.
 	- view all objects, both internal and external, as totally null and void, just keeping one mind alone and independent.
 5. Mind and Objects Both Disappear.
-	- first you make external objects empty and silent, then you extinguish your inner mind.
+	- First you make external objects empty and silent, then you extinguish your inner mind.
 6. Leaving Mind and Objects There.
-	- mind abides in the normal state of mind, objects abide in the normal state of objects.
+	- Mind abides in the normal state of mind, objects abide in the normal state of objects.
 	- Whenever mind and objects face each other, mind does not grasp objects and objects do not rule the mind;
 7. Total Substance, Inside and Out.
-	- realize that all things—the mountains, rivers, earth, sun, moon, stars, and planets, the inner body and outer world—are the same as the substance of the true mind.
+	- Realize that all things—the mountains, rivers, earth, sun, moon, stars, and planets, the inner body and outer world—are the same as the substance of the true mind.
 	- The whole universe becomes one; then where do you find the confused mind?
 8. Total Function, Inner and Outer.
-	- view all things, internal and external—body, mind, and the material world, including all doings and activities—as marvelous functions of the true mind.
+	- View all things, internal and external—body, mind, and the material world, including all doings and activities—as marvelous functions of the true mind.
 	- Since it is all miraculous function, where can the confused mind rest?
 9. Substance Identical to Function.
-	- even though you subtly merge with reality and there is uniform emptiness and silence, nevertheless effective luminosity is concealed therein, so the substance is identical to the function.
+	- Even though you subtly merge with reality and there is uniform emptiness and silence, nevertheless effective luminosity is concealed therein, so the substance is identical to the function.
 	- Since indifference is not allowed in tranquillity, and random thoughts are not used in alertness, where can any confused mind come from?
 10. Passing Through and Beyond Substance and Function.